-If the stabiliser system is manually controlled, push button on the User Interface to activate remote control
+1. If the stabiliser system is manually controlled, push button on the User Interface to activate remote control.

-2. If using remote control, the crane will start in remote mode automatically.

-Push button (1) on the controller to change between the different crane menus.
+2. If using remote control, push button (1) on the controller to change the menu into crane operation.

-As soon as you have selected remote control operation, it is no longer possible to operate the levers of the main control valve.
+As soon as you have selected remote control operation, it is no longer possible to operate the main control valve levers.